MantasValentin/todo-apps/README.md

 ## Getting Started

-Run this command in the terminal at the one of the projects locations and open http://localhost:3000/
+Run this command in the terminal at the one of the projects directories and open http://localhost:3000/
 ```bash
 docker compose up -d
 ```